hlorenzi/customasm/README.md

 # customasm
 This is an assembler that takes custom instruction definitions, and assembles files based on them.
+Check out the wiki for instructions.

 ```
 Usage: